-> PAZ Veterinary started in 2011 as Dr. Nicholas Vaughn’s mobile service.
-With a degree from Louisiana State University, Dr. Vaughn and his team grew a client base that loved all of the mobile services.
+PAZ Veterinary started in 2011 as Dr. Nicholas Vaughn’s mobile service.
+With a degree from Louisiana State University, Dr. Vaughn and his team grew a client base that loved all of the mobile services he offered.
 Eventually, the business became so successful that brick and mortar locations were established on East Cesar Chavez (2014) and South 1st Street (2017).

-> Though PAZ Veterinary has full-service locations, mobile service are still available for pets that need to be in a less stressful environment.
+Though PAZ Veterinary has full-service locations, mobile service are still available for pets that need to be in a less stressful environment.
 These visits cover:

 - Basic vaccines